 Bitcoin was founded by Satoshi Nakamoto, an online pseudonym that remains unidentified in real world identity.
 Initially greeted with skepticism on the cypherpunk mailing list, Hal Finney, a noted computer scientist, early PGP developer and a regular poster on cypherpunk mailing list took interest in the project.
 The first Bitcoin transaction was from Satoshi Nakamoto to Hal Finney.

-Satoshi made his last post in the Bitcointalk forums on December 12, 2010 and said he’s moved on to other things, leaving the Bitcoin project (and Bitcoin Core) in the hands of Gavin Andressen as the core developer.
+On December 12, 2010, Satoshi made his last post in the Bitcointalk forums, explaining that he has moved on to other things, leaving the Bitcoin project (and Bitcoin Core) in the hands of Gavin Andressen as the core developer.
 Gavin subsequently passed the torch to Wladimir van der Laan in April of 2014.